Our Approach to Corporate Governance

 Corporate auditors, the accounting auditor, and the Internal Control Division (Mitsui Chemicals’ internal audit department) mutually cooperate to conduct audits by reporting each annual plan, audit results, and all other relevant information by exchanging opinions and information among themselves while taking into account the independence of each audit.

-HR Advisory Committee (composed of the president, who serves as chair, and three outside directors)
+HR Advisory Committee (composed of the president, who serves as chair, and 3 Independent outside directors)

 To ensure the transparency and the validity of executive officer appointments, the Company has established the HR Advisory Committee as a consultative body of the Board of Directors as well as a mechanism to determine the system for proposing executive officer candidates.

-Executive Compensation Advisory Committee (composed of the three representative directors including the president, who serves as chair, and six outside directors)
+Executive Compensation Advisory Committee (composed of the 3 representative directors including the president, who serves as chair, and 3 Independent outside directors and 3 Independent outside auditors)

 To ensure the transparency of performance evaluations and the validity of the compensation levels, the Company has established the Executive Compensation Advisory Committee as a consultative body of the Board of Directors as well as a mechanism to determine the system of executive compensation and evaluate the performance of directors.